Grace Dent: Hungry: A memoir of wanting more

+Comfort Eating

+Published in 2023, in Comfort Eating Grace reveals why we hold these secret snacks and naughty nibbles so dear to our hearts.

 Television and radio

-Dent is a regular critic on Masterchef UK, Masterchef: The Professionals, and Celebrity Masterchef.
+Dent is a regular critic on MasterChef, Masterchef: The Professionals, and Celebrity Masterchef.
 She has also appeared as a judge on BBC Two's Great British Menu.
-She was the Creative Director for the Evening Standard's London Food Month (2017) which won 'Best Debut Event' at the 2017 Event Awards.
+She was the creative director for the Evening Standard's London Food Month (2017) which won 'Best Debut Event' at the 2017 Event Awards.

-She has appeared on many British television shows such as Very British Problems (Channel 4), Pointless Celebrities, The Apprentice: You're Fired, Have I Got News For You (BBC1), The Now Show (Radio 4), The Review Show (BBC Two), Film 2012 (BBC1), The Culture Show (BBC2), Charlie Brooker's Screenwipe (BBC4), Alan Davies: As Yet Untitled (Dave), and Richard Osman's House of Games (BBC2).
+She has appeared on many British television shows including Very British Problems (Channel 4), Pointless Celebrities, The Apprentice: You're Fired, Have I Got News For You (BBC1), The Now Show (Radio 4), The Review Show (BBC Two), Film 2012 (BBC1), The Culture Show (BBC2), Charlie Brooker's Screenwipe (BBC4), Alan Davies: As Yet Untitled (Dave), and Richard Osman's House of Games (BBC2).

 Since 2016, Dent has presented The Untold on BBC Radio 4.
 The series has been nominated twice for ARIA awards.

 Over Christmas 2019, Dent sat in for Vanessa Feltz on BBC Radio 2.

+Grace joined Ainsley Harriott for a five-part series on Channel 4 called Best of Britain by the Sea in 2022.